Tsokis/NodeJs-ExpressJs-Bootstrap-4/README.md

-I've focused more on the back-end so it can be a functional website, and on the front-end i used bootstrap 4 for a quick decent looking website, especially the grid system of Bootstrap and a  mix of vanilla js and jquery for handing the feedback form and the chat page.
+I've focused more on the back-end so it can be a functional website, and on the front-end i used bootstrap 4 for a quick decent looking website, especially the grid system of Bootstrap and a  mix of vanilla js and jquery for handling the feedback form and the chat page.